 Children’s Nyquil may also have a few side-effects, such as drowsiness and excitability (1).

 - Dry mouth, nose, or throat

 - Stomach pain

-These side effects may or may not occur, but if you notice any of the above symptoms in your child, then take them to a doctor.
+These side effects may or may not occur, depending upon the child.
+But if you notice any of the symptoms in your child, then take them to a doctor.